SenseLogic/PENDOWN/README.md

 {{^#ffd,$f87:²\}}
 This is a ²salmon text on a yellow background².
 {{^red:²\}}
-But this ²text is just red².
+But this ²text is red².
 ```

 ## Syntax highlighting